 Other Variations of Tachos

-- Bite sized appetizers – Tater Tot Appetizer Cups have similar flavors to these tater tot nachos, but it’s a finger food that’s much easier to eat.
+- Bite sized appetizers – Our Tater Tot appetizer recipe has similar flavors to these tater tot nachos, but this is a party food that’s much easier to eat.

 - Vegetarian – For a vegetarian or vegan version, substitute the beef with a plant-based protein, and use vegan cheese.